Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/getCataRG_en.md

 ##DESCRIPTION##

-Get the reference of the catalog group.
+Get the reference of the catalog replication group.

 ##PARAMETERS##